Skip to Main Content

 Celebrating Service to Others

-The annual Humanitarian Award honors those who have dedicated their lives to others.
+The annual Humanitarian of the Year Award honors those who have dedicated their lives to others.

 The award criteria describe a humanitarian as “an individual who has the courage to take decisive action, the wisdom to face aggressive challenges, and the willingness to sacrifice to affect these causes that have a long-term impact on the betterment of the community.”
 The award is designed to recognize a living person; posthumous nominations are not accepted.
 The nominations will be evaluated by an independent committee of three members of the clergy and three community leaders under the direction of the Chamber.
-The winner typically receives a $5,000 cash award, which he or she has traditionally donated to a favorite charity.
+The honoree typically receives a $5,000 cash award, which they have traditionally donated to a favorite charity.

 • 2023: Dr. Heather Lyons-Burney, volunteer pharmacist and board president for My Neighbor’s Charitable Pharmacy